 Ian Cuthbert, Energy Saving Trust's Programme Manager – Sustainable Energy Supply Chain said: “Having a big solar PV system, installed around 2010 when the Feed-in Tariff was highest, may mean it’s more financially viable to invest in storage, whereas for others it may mean a dip into savings.
 It’s always important to weigh up the costs and the benefits given your particular circumstances.
 But if you’re earning big money from the Feed-in Tariff then it might make sense to use some of that income to invest in greater self-sufficiency.”

 It is worth noting that for many people, the decision to fit energy storage is not purely a financial one.
-The idea of becoming less dependent on grid electricity suppliers, whilst at the same time reducing their carbon footprint is very attractive to people who wish to make a contribution to local and global sustainability.
+The idea of becoming less dependent on grid electricity suppliers, whilst at the same time reducing your carbon footprint is very attractive to people who wish to make a contribution to local and global sustainability.

 The following are the most common types of energy storage options, for both heat and electricity.

-There's a misconception – and potentially a misselling – that every battery system will give you back-up power in the case of a power cut.
+There's a misconception that every battery system will give you back-up power in the case of a power cut.
 Some systems can be installed to give some basic power for essential items for a period, but they don’t all do this, and it’s unlikely any will give you a full domestic supply for the full length of any power cut.
 Speak to your installer about what back-up power their proposed system will offer, if any.
 If your priority is just to reduce the amount of grid electricity used by the house, you may feel that the extra expense of a grid back-up system is not worth it.

 Electricity batteries are not massively complicated, but the circuitry and controls can be quite sophisticated.
 They can be sensitive, and timing and degree of charging need to be optimised from the start to preserve the life of the battery.
 Without this care, it could quickly diminish.
 This isn’t the case with heat batteries and thermal stores.
 One consequence of this is that you may end up charging the battery from the mains during a period where there's not much sun though if the system is well designed then this should not happen very frequently.
-In addition some battery systems have a 'winter mode' to prevent this.
+In addition, some battery systems have a 'winter mode' to prevent this.

 After that, if you've not been put off, and you think storage may be an option for you and your home – what next?
 It's time to think about the product you want, and finding an installer to put it in.

 An increasing number of renewables installers now offer storage.
-Ian says: “You should contact installers for more information, and ask about the products that are out there.
+Ian says: “You should contact installers for more information and ask about the products that are out there.
 As ever, if combining with a renewables system we recommend that you only use renewables installers that are MCS-certified and battery installers who are approved by the battery manufacturer.
 But you should be aware that the storage system and its installation are not themselves covered by MCS certification.”